Apetee/java-backend-learning/README.md

 - review my code and suggest improvements
 - help me build toward Spring Boot in the correct order
 - for SQL, use the existing local PostgreSQL setup before introducing ORM tools
+- for SQL, give one exercise at a time and wait for my answer before moving on
+- for SQL, prefer hints and query skeletons before giving the full solution
+- use the current tables `students`, `courses`, and `enrollments` for practice whenever possible

 ## Running the Exercises